tommyquant/dotfiles-windows/README.md

 This development environment is based on Docker containers.
 This means all of your repos and dependencies live inside containers.
 For me, this has a few benefits:

 - **Consistent environment** - This is useful if you need to write shell/bash scripts.
 For example, if your deployment environment is Linux but you use Windows, it's difficult to get scripts to run exactly the same in both environments.
-By developing inside a container, you can run your scripts locally in a Linux environment.
+By developing inside a container, you can develop and run your scripts locally in a Linux environment.
 No more Git Bash!
 - **Isolated workspaces and dependencies** - With Docker, it's easy to create containers with exactly what you need.
-You environment can be as minimal or full-fledged as you like.
+Your environment can be as minimal or full-fledged as you like.
 You can also have multiple development environments by creating multiple containers.
 For example, you can have separate containers for developing in Javascript and Rust.
 - **Disk performance** - Personally, I have found using commands like `npm install` to be faster on Linux.

 ## Installation